mikkomultanen/Robotini-Racing-Simulator/README.md

 Simulator for training machine vision racing AIs, created with Unity.

 Clone this repo and open it in Unity.
-Run and enjoy!
+Select the "Track" scene on the editor (Project -> Scenes -> Track) and start the simulator using the Play button.
+You should see the race track and the message "Free practice".

 ## The bot connection